radiallogic/mapdraw2/README.md

 # mapdraw2
-A modern rewrite of mapdraw (tripsapp).
+A modern rewrite of my map drawing application.